Potteries Electric Traction Company: Accidents

 Trams were relatively safe, although there were accidents.

 On 18 February 1924 at 7.30pm car number 122 was approaching Stoke from Newcastle with around 14 passengers when it suffered a failure of the braking system and lost control descending Hartshill bank.
 When it passed Shelton Old Road it left the lines on a curve and crashed into the wall adjoining some houses.
-It came to rest in front of St Andrew’s Church.
-It was reported that it was beyond the driver’s control for around 300 yards before it left the lines and reached speeds of up to 40 mph.
+It came to rest in front of St Andrew's Church.
+It was reported that it was beyond the driver's control for around 300 yards before it left the lines and reached speeds of up to 40 mph.

 On 7 March 1924 an accident occurred at 8.45pm at the level-crossing in Waterloo Road, Cobridge, known as the Granvile crossing.
 A tramcar stopped as the gates were closed, but then crept forwards and collided with a passing goods train.
 The tram driver, John Steventon of Tunstall, died of his injuries shortly afterwards and the crossing keeper was badly injured.

 Depot

 As with all tram systems, the PET Company had a number of tram depots located at the end of each line.
-PET had depots located at Chesterton, Fenton, Goldenhill, Stoke, Maybank.
+PET had depots located at Chesterton, Fenton, Goldenhill, Stoke, May Bank.